-How much data you send at one time (e.g. , your sample or batch size).
-How often you send it.
-The tuning of the reliability protocol for managing meta- and repair messages.
+☐ How much data you send at one time (e.g. , your sample or batch size). ☐ How often you send it. \Box The tuning of the reliability protocol for managing meta- and repair message

-It is also important to be aware of whether your network supports multicast communication; if it does not, you may want to explicitly disable it in your middleware configuration (e.g., by using the NDDS_DISCOVERY_PEERS environment variable or setting the initial_peers and multicast_receive_address in your Discovery QoS policy; see the online API documentation).
+It is also important to be aware of whether your network supports multicast communication; if it does not, you may want to explicitly disable it in your middleware configuration (e.g., by using the NDDS_DISCOVERY_PEERS environment variable or setting the initial_peers and multicast_receive_address in your Discovery QoS policy; see the API Reference HTML documentation).